litson/Sole/README.md

 ### Features

-Appropriate use of it in your development version.
+Appropriate use of `solejs` in your development version.

 And production version remove it, that's simple & no sad effects.